 - have the sense that people are mumbling more than they did previously

-Hearing aids are an adaptation for deaf people and those with partial hearing loss, and they can make life easier to manage.
-They are not a cure, though, as they do not address the underlying biological causes.
+Hearing aids are an adaptation for deaf people and those with partial hearing loss, and they can make everyday life easier to manage.
+However, they are not a cure, as they do not address the underlying biological causes.

 However, sensorineural hearing loss (SNHL) is treatable with hearing aids.
-According to the American Speech-Language-Hearing Association, SNHL is the most common form of permanent hearing loss and involves damage to the inner ear.
+According to the American Speech-Language-Hearing Association, SNHL involves damage to the inner ear and is the most common form of permanent hearing loss.

-Anyone who is putting off learning about hearing aids due to worries that they are too visible should find some comfort in current technological advances.
+Anyone putting off learning more about hearing aids due to concerns that they are too visible should find some comfort in current technological advances.
 Hearing aids are now smaller and more discreet than ever before.

-People who show symptoms of hearing loss should seek an appointment with a doctor for a hearing test.
-If the doctor finds a problem, they will usually make a referral to a specialist called an ear, nose, and throat doctor, or otolaryngologist.
+A person who shows symptoms of hearing loss should consult with a doctor for a hearing test.
+If the healthcare professional finds an ear or hearing issue, they will usually make a referral to a specialist called an ear, nose, and throat doctor, or otolaryngologist.

 The specialist will perform additional hearing checks to determine the type and extent of any hearing problems.